-The Department moved forward at that point with publication of a Legal Notice in both the Delaware State News and the News Journal on February 3, 2021, advising the public of the above-described proposed project, and of a 20-day public notice period during which the Department was accepting comment regarding this matter.
-The Legal Notice also announced that a virtual public hearing would be held to consider comments on the proposed project on February 24, 2021.
+The Department published Legal Notice in both the Delaware State News and the News Journal on February 3, 2021, announcing a 20-day public notice period during which the Department was accepting comment regarding this matter, and that a virtual public hearing would be held on the proposed project on February 24, 2021.
 Notice of the public hearing was also placed on the State of Delaware Public Meeting Calendar on February 5, 2021.
-During advertisement of the public hearing, the Department received one written comment submitted in objection to the proposed project.
+Subsequently, the Department received one written comment submitted in objection to the proposed project.
 The objector again expressed concerns including, but not limited to, navigational safety, light pollution, and the allocation of slips to non-family members.

 At the time of the public hearing on February 24, 2021, the Applicant proposed to construct and operate a new 10-slip minor marina, consisting of a 4 foot wide by 120 foot long pier, six (6) 2 foot wide by 24 foot long finger piers, two (2) boat lifts with 4 associated pilings each and 16 free-standing mooring pilings, and to authorize a 16 foot wide by 10 foot long concrete boat ramp in Herring Creek, located northwest of the terminus of Sisters Lane, Millsboro, Sussex County, Delaware ("original proposed project").
 The public hearing was attended by Department staff, the Applicant's representatives and members of the public.
+Proper notice of the hearing was provided as required by law.